surniaulula/wpsso/readme.txt

 	* None.
 * **Improvements**
 	* Added support for the "Perfect WooCommerce Brands" plugin (Premium version).
-	* Added a new "Pinterest Image Description" option in the Document SSO metabox.
+	* Added a new "Pinterest Description" option in the Document SSO metabox.
 	* Added a new "Maximum Image Description Length" option under the SSO > General > Pinterest tab.
 	* Added a new QA check for the WP_HOME constant value in `wp-config.php`.
 * **Bugfixes**